 NOTE: This information is general and restrictions are subject to change, so keep in touch with the latest official advice from your local government and Japanese authorities.

 WHEN WILL JAPAN FULLY REOPEN TO TOURISM?

 Like many countries, Japan is eager to reopen to tourism when safe.
 Due to the groundbreaking work of scientists around the globe, the distribution of Covid vaccines has ramped up at incredible speed.
 This will hopefully see a return to 'regular' life sooner rather than later as populations get vaccinated, and it's speculated that Japan will ease entry restrictions for double-jabbed travellers over the coming months.

 WHEN IS THE BEST TIME OF YEAR TO TRAVEL TO JAPAN?

-Unlike countries in Asia that are located in tropical regions, Japan has distinct Northern Hemisphere seasons.
+Unlike countries in SE Asia that are located in tropical regions, Japan has very distinct Northern Hemisphere seasons.
 The best time of year of travel to Japan totally depends on what you want from your experience!
 The Winter months (December - March) are definitely cold, but you’ll get views of snow-capped mountains, be able to enjoy the ski season, and just generally experience a winter wonderland like nowhere else in Asia.
 Spring (April - June) is known for the famous cherry blossom season, and Summer (June - August) is HOT, humid and full of outdoor festivals.
 Autumn (September - November) is cooler, less crowded, and brings stunning scenes of fall foliage, making for great photos.
 There isn't really a bad time to travel to Japan, so whatever season you jet off in, you’re bound to have an amazing time.
 Good news for us eager to visit the Land of the Rising Sun as soon as the world reopens!